 what's important to me?

 I'll be honest - when I was younger I used to keep quiet if I didn't agree with something.
 I have shed that role like there is no tomorrow!
-I'm proud to call myself humanist but I don't assume that's it, job done: I know it's important for me to play a role in the wedding industry by challenging racism if I see it, taking part in wedding fairs or styled shoots only if they are genuinely diverse and making sure my recommendation lists feature an excellent and diverse bunch of people!
+I'm proud to call myself humanist but I don't assume that's it, job done: I know it's important for me to play a role in the wedding industry by challenging racism and prejudice if I see it, taking part in wedding fairs or styled shoots only if they are genuinely diverse and making sure my recommendation lists feature an excellent and diverse bunch of people!

 "Sophie, that's all well and good", you might be thinking, "but don't forget about our ceremony?"
 I haven't!
 I *promise* to be your biggest advocate - hey, I'll even be 'bad cop' if that's what's needed to make sure you have the ceremony that YOU want (not the 'solemn occasion' your Aunty Nelly or Lucinda your second-cousin-twice-removed would prefer)... you can just blame me!

 So if you want to dance your way down the aisle in one big, messy wedding party group, get ring tattoos instead of rings, include a quiz mid-ceremony, give your teenage daughter her own ring as a surprise just before you exchange your own, sing '500 miles' at the top of your voices at the end, or even keep the WHOLE WEDDING a surprise...
 I am here to make sure that *this* is what you get!